-In this paper with Newman and Ziff effective Monte Carlo algorithm we calculated 32 percolation thresholds for complex neighbourhoods (containing sites from the sixth coordination zone) on a square lattice.
+In this paper with Newman and Ziff effective Monte Carlo algorithm we calculated percolation thresholds for 32 complex neighbourhoods (containing sites from the sixth coordination zone) on a square lattice.

-As scalar indexes ξ (5) and ζ (7) allow simultaneously for (more or less effective) distinguishing between various neighbourhoods and accordingly fitting p_c to the inverse power-low on ξ (6) or ζ (8) (with various efficiency depending on the underlying lattice shape) searching for another index seems to be still an open task.
-The index may involve various powers of z_i , r_i and i, where istands for the number of coordination zone from which sites constituting neighbourhood come from and z_i and r_i are the number and the distance of sites in this coordination zone to the central site in the neighbourhood, respectively.
+As scalar indexes ξ (5) and ζ (7) allow simultaneously to (more or less effective) distinguish between various neighbourhoods and accordingly fitting p_c to the inverse power-law on ξ (6) or ζ (8) (with various efficiency depending on the underlying lattice shape) searching for c 0.592746 [14, p.
+17], 0.59274621(13) [45], 0.59274(5) [46] for so-1 another index remains an open task.
+The index may involve various powers of z_i , r_i and i, where i stands for the number of coordination zone from which sites constituting neighbourhood come from and z_i and r_i are the number and the distance of sites in this coordination zone to the central site in the neighbourhood, respectively.